 Due to the weight, power, and size of delivery trucks, they can cause serious injuries to victims when they are involved in an accident.
 If you or a loved one was injured in a crash with a delivery truck in Albuquerque, contact the Branch Law Firm today.
 For a free consultation, fill out our contact form online or call (505) 243-3500.

-Why Choose Our Albuquerque Delivery Truck Accident Lawyer?
+Why Choose Our Albuquerque Delivery Truck Accident Attorney?

 - We take pride in establishing and maintaining a close working relationship with our clients so that we can achieve their goals.

 - We aggressively pursue the maximum amount of compensation allowed under the law, and will not back down against insurance companies.

 - We have advocated for injured victims and their families for over 50 years, and have secured millions of dollars in settlements and verdicts.
 Our experienced lawyers strive to produce the best outcome for you and your loved ones, while holding the negligent party accountable for their actions.

 Why Hire an Albuquerque Delivery Truck Accident Attorney?

 Pursuing an accident claim against a trucking company can be intimidating.
 Trucking companies and their insurance companies have powerful teams of attorneys representing their best interests.
 If you attempt to fight them alone, it can result in a lower settlement that is not enough to cover your losses fully.